HARI27PN/Twitter-Data-Scraping/README.md

 # Twitter_Data_Scraping

+Streamlit App Link ⬇️

-App Link - link will be posted soon
+link will be posted soon

-Refer to the guidelines for the project https://docs.google.com/document/d/1inK3CTUDMcaNuPEN5aX_RD4ttKF2ogY_/edit?usp=sharing&ouid=104970222914596366601&rtpof=true&sd=true
+Refer to the guidelines for the project ⬇️

+https://docs.google.com/document/d/1inK3CTUDMcaNuPEN5aX_RD4ttKF2ogY_/edit?usp=sharing&ouid=104970222914596366601&rtpof=true&sd=true

 I have scraped the data from Twitter here using Streamlit.